phpipam/phpipam/README.md

 Website: https://phpipam.net/

 ## Description
-phpipam is an open-source web IP address management application.
+phpIPAM is an open-source web IP address management application.
 Its goal is to provide light and simple IP address management application.
 It is ajax-based using jQuery libraries, it uses php scripts and javascript and some HTML5/CSS3 features, so some modern browser is preferred to be able to display javascript quickly and correctly.